AndrewRMillar/pomodorotimer/README.md

 [Link](https://sl4rtyb4rtf4st.github.io/pomodorotimer/) to the github page version of the timer

 ## Gulp
-Changing the repo to a Gulp project, serving the page using github pages should then use the dist folder as the site has been moved to there.
-Still have to figure out how to do that.
-This [link](https://gist.github.com/cobyism/4730490) should give a good explanation on how to do that, but I haven't gotten round to it yet.
+Changing the repo to a Gulp project.
+Had to change the folder from where github pages was served using the following command `git subtree push --prefix dist origin gh-pages`, which worked like a charm.
+Seems like I have to keep executing that command when I change something but seems unlikely so I most be missing something.

-To use the Gulp version run:
+To use the Gulp version run the following commands in the terminal after downloading the repo:
 ```sh
 npm install
 gulp
 ```
-You can run `gulp watch` when you wish to code the repo and have live reload functionality
+You can run `gulp watch` when you wish to change the code and use live reload functionality.